tenzir/tenzir/web/blog/vast-v2.1/index.md

 [VAST v2.1][github-vast-release] is out!
 This release comes with a particular focus on performance and reducing the size of VAST databases.
-It brings a new utility for optimizing databases in production, allowing existing deployments to take full advantage of the improvements after updating.
+It brings a new utility for optimizing databases in production, allowing existing deployments to take full advantage of the improvements after upgrading.

 [github-vast-release]: https://github.com/tenzir/vast/releases/tag/v2.1.0